What is Crewel Embroidery?

 Needles

 Crewel and chenille needles are the best types of needles to use for crewel embroidery.
 Chenille needles have a large/elongated eye while crewel needles are longer and have an eye that is slightly smaller than chenille needles.
-Both are sharp at the end and have a large enough eye to fit thicker threads through.
+Both have a sharp point and have a large eye to fit thicker crewel thread through.

 If you are making stitches that require weaving in and out of stitches, tapestry needles are helpful to have.
 They have a blunt end which won’t snag or split yarn as easily.

 The needle size you will need will depend on what weight of the yarn you are using.
-DMC has a helpful size chart.
+Here is a helpful article, but I generally recommend you grab a pack that has various sizes.

 Yarn

 Crewel work was historically done using 2-ply twisted wool yarn.
-There are many yarns to choose from today.
-Some are even made of cotton or synthetic materials.
+There are many yarns to choose from today that come in a variety of different weights and colors.

 Here are a few common yarns:

 Depending on the yarns you purchase, they may be anywhere from 1 to 4-ply.
 (The ply is the number of single pieces of yarn twisted together.)
-I have personally used acrylic yarn, which is what I used for the floral design pictured in this post and it worked perfectly fine!
+Unlike embroidery floss, the yarn should be used as one piece of thread and should not be separated.

 You can experiment with different weights of yarn and different kinds of stitches.
-If you want something to be a bit more intricate or you want to add in fine detail, consider using embroidery floss or a lighter weight yarn!
+If you want something to be a bit more intricate or you want to add in fine detail, consider using embroidery floss or a lighter weight fiber such as the Array yarn!

 How To Do Crewel Embroidery